fwilkerson/over-reacting/README.md

 #### Touch on these topics

 * Components as custom html elements
+* Introduction to Props and prop types
 * Simple reusable functions
-* Accept props just like any other function
-* Introduce prop types
+* Define stateless and stateful components

 #### TODO